-The Master-Secondary Array Controller is accessed through keypad the display. touchscreen display or PC/laptop.
-If communication between the individual FWCD Series chiller modules and the Master-Secondary Array Controller is lost, that module will be inoperable until communication to the module is restored.
+The Master-Secondary Array Controller is accessed through the keypad display, PC/laptop. touchscreen display or If communication between the individual FWCD Series chiller modules and the Master-Secondary Array Controller is lost, that module will be inoperable until communication to the module is restored.
 The Master-Secondary Controller will continue to control the other modules in the array.
 If Master-Secondary Array Controller fails, the array will be down until the controller is repaired or replaced.